-In cases in which a Party excludes emissions from natural disturbances from accounting in accordance with the provisions detailed in paragraphs 33 through 36 of Annex to Decision 2/CMP.7, it should also exclude any subsequent removals during the commitment period on the affected land from accounting.
-Therefore it is good practice that the Party assess and report the removals (using the guidance given above in Section 2.3.9.3) that occur on lands affected by the disturbance(s) for which emissions were excluded from the accounting, regardless of whether they originate from the re-establishment of young forest vegetation by rehabilitation measures or from the natural re-growth of vegetation, and to ensure their subsequent exclusion from accounting.
-Special care needs to be taken to ensure that the removals are not captured by another assessment system, if for example complementary assessments on the natural disturbance areas are conducted in addition to a national forest inventory; or that the national forest inventory is designed in a way that can provide separate outputs for these areas.
-It is good practice for Parties using a projected FMRL to provide information on how the estimation of emissions and removals following natural disturbances has been matched to the treatment of emissions and removals in the construction of the FMRL, in order to avoid double counting.
+In case a Party excludes from accounting emissions from natural disturbances in accordance with the provisions detailed in paragraphs 33 through 36 of Annex to Decision 2/CMP.7, it should also exclude from accounting any subsequent removals during the commitment period on the affected land.
+Therefore it is good practice that the Party assess and report the removals (using the guidance given above in Section 2.3.9.3) occurring on lands affected by the disturbance(s) whose emissions were excluded from accounting, without regard whether they originate from the re-establishment of young forest vegetation by rehabilitation measures or natural re-growth of vegetation, and to ensure their subsequent exclusion from accounting.
+Special care has to be taken that the removals are not captured by another assessment system, if for example complementary assessments on the natural disturbance areas are conducted in addition to a national forest inventory; or that the national forest inventory is designed in a way that can provide separate outputs for these areas.
+It is good practice for Parties using a projected FMRL to provide information on how the estimation of emissions and removals following natural disturbances has been matched to the treatment of emissions and removals in the construction of the FMRL to avoid double counting.
 For example, the FMRL may contain a certain amount of emissions and removals associated with the disturbed area, but originating from FM activities, in case the area would not have been disturbed.